 How Many Calories Over 24 hours

 Myths that offer strategies that avoid the hard work and commitment that diet and exercise demand should be avoided.
 Individuals cannot expect to experience healthy body composition changes by increasing/decreasing meal frequency if they are living a sedentary lifestyle.
-It is not important how often or what time an individual takes in calories (has a meal).
-What is important is how many calories an individual has over a 24-hour period.
+How often or what time an individual takes in calories (has a meal) is not important.
+What is important is how many calories an individual has over 24 hours.
 A study looked at healthy individuals that ate one large meal a day for two weeks and then later ate the same meal but spread out over five smaller meals for another two weeks.
 It was concluded that there was no statistical difference in body weight gain or loss between the two eating methods.
 2000 calories over 3 meals is the same 2000 calories consumed over 5 meals.
 There is no substitute for proper diet and exercise.
 The focus should be on what and how much you eat.

 Eerkes, Kevin.
 “Volleyball injuries.”
 Current sports medicine reports vol. 11,5 (2012): 251-6. doi:10.1249/JSR.0b013e3182699037